godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 We then set the held object's :ref:`RigidBody <class_RigidBody>` mode to ``MODE_STATIC`` and set the collision layer and mask to ``0`` so it cannot collide with any other physic bodies.

-We make the hand mesh invisible so it does not get in the way of the object we are holding (and also because I did not feel like animating the hand :P )
+We make the hand mesh invisible so it does not get in the way of the object we are holding (and also because I did not feel like animating the hand :P ).
+We also make the grab :ref:`Raycast <class_Raycast>` invisible so the mesh used for showing the :ref:`Raycast <class_Raycast>` is no longer visible.

 If the :ref:`RigidBody <class_RigidBody>` we picked up has the ``picked_up`` method/function, we call it.
 If the :ref:`RigidBody <class_RigidBody>` we picked up has a variable called ``controller``, we set it to this controller.